Cathie Boyd, Founder & Artistic Director

 - Having a rummage in Kinokuniya Bookstores, New York

 Caroline re-joined Cryptic in 2013, having previously worked with the company on its productions of The Paper Nautilus, Optical Identity and Orlando.
-In her current role she is responsible for developing the company’s business planning and exploring and creating new collaborations and partnerships.
-Caroline studied economics, politics and law at University of Nottingham, and after graduation worked as a lawyer before changing career to work for a number of arts organisations throughout the UK and Scotland.
+She has worked in the arts and cultural sector for more than 20 years, with a particular focus upon artist, participatory and organisational development, and in her current role is responsible for increasing diversity, accessibility and engagement.
+Data collection and analysis, research and evaluation are a key aspect of this work.
 She has created and delivered marketing, communication, engagement, professional and business development programmes for a number of companies, including the RSNO and Scottish Ensemble.
 Caroline is currently a Board Member of Vanishing Point.

 Caroline’s five favourite things: